MattJin19/RBF/README.md

-# Radial Basis Function Visualization Heatmap
+# RBF -- Radial Basis Function Visualization Heatmap

 The content of this repository is intended to support the paper **“iGAiVA: Integrated Generative AI and Visual Analytics in a Machine Learning Workflow for Text Classification.”**